I did MDMA therapy. It was a deeply profound and life-changing experience.

 5. The Aftermath of the First Session

 I went back to my hotel room with my wife, and loaded up on 5-HTP.
-Physiologically, what MDMA does is dump all your serotonin in your brain at once, and 5-HTP is a serotonin precursor that helps your body replenish it.
+What MDMA does is dump all your reserve serotonin in your brain at once, and 5-HTP is a serotonin precursor that helps your body replenish it.

 I felt great for a few hours after the MDMA, then started to feel drained.
 I fell asleep and when I woke up, I felt really drained.